blvz/lazy-s/mac/services/README.md

 Trigger this service on Finder, to `cd` to the current selected directory.
 If no directory is selected, it'll `cd` to the active window's directory.

-## Open Root With Atom
+## Open In Atom With Root

-The service will try to guess which is the root of the project and open it with Atom.
+The service will open the selected file and guess the root of the project, when opening it with Atom.

 ## Toggle Hidden Files